 allied with, related to or an integral part of the irrigation industry.

-Potential nominees include:
+Potential nominees include the following:

 - Research or extension facilities

 - Educational facilities

 The Irrigation Training and Research Center (San Luis Obispo, California)

 ITRC provides innovative irrigation teaching, research and technical assistance to projects that blend on-farm irrigation needs with improved water delivery service, protection of the environment and reduced energy consumption.
 ITRC has helped to modernize over 200 irrigation districts in the United States, has evaluated or provided training in over 40 projects outside the United States, and has trained thousands of technical specialists on the relationship between field irrigation and water delivery systems.
 ITRC supports the largest irrigation bachelor of science/master of science teaching program in the United States at Cal Poly, and the Cal Poly graduates and ITRC short course students form a core professional irrigation group in the western United States.
 They continue to offer short courses for the irrigation industry with a focus on those individuals being able to pass the IA certification exams afterwards.